This medication is an analgesic. Typically, it is used to relieve pain. It may also be used to reduce fever. Its effects can be felt within 1 hour.

 This medication is typically used every 4 to 6 hours.
 However, your doctor or pharmacist may have suggested a different schedule that is more appropriate for you.
 Important: Follow the instructions on the label.
 Do not use more of this product, or more often, than prescribed.

-Moderate consumption of alcohol, 1 or 2 units of alcohol per day (1 or 2 glass of wine, or 1 or 2 small beers, etc.) is possible without causing problem.
+Moderate consumption of alcohol, 1 or 2 units of alcohol per day (1 or 2 glasses of wine, or 1 or 2 small beers, etc.) is possible without causing problem.
 Greater amounts of alcohol increase the risks of liver problems.

 In addition to its desired action, this medication may cause some side effects, notably: